chedieck/binance-autofutures/README.md

 (Working in progress, will update the documentation in the future.)
 ### WARNING!
 This code is a work in progress and may contain bugs.
 Use it at your own risk.

-This script uses **Binance API**.
+This script uses **Binance API** and depends on [python-binance](https://github.com/sammchardy/python-binance).
 To set up the keys, just create an `api.py` file on your cloned directory with two lines:

 ```
 pub = "<your_public_api_key_goes_here>"